IMA++: ISIC Archive Multi-Annotator Dermoscopic Skin Lesion Segmentation Dataset

 \subsection{Data Filtering}

-As an initial quality control for the \seg masks, we subject the masks to the following quality checks: empty masks (\numallblacksegs), masks covering the entire image (\numallwhitesegs), and masks touching the image border (\numsegstouchingborder).
+Recent analyses of popular dermatological image datasets have highlighted the importance of rigorous quality assessment, revealing issues such as duplicate images, label noise, and inconsistent metadata that can affect downstream model training and evaluation~\cite{cassidy2022analysis,abhishek2025investigating}.
+As an initial quality control for the \seg masks, we subject the masks to the following quality checks: empty masks, masks covering the entire image, masks with disconnected regions, and masks touching the image border.
+More specifically, our quality assurance pipeline (implemented in the publicly available \texttt{mask\_qa.py} script~\cite{imappcode}) applies the following checks with associated severity levels: (1) {empty mask detection} (\numallblacksegs masks): masks with zero foreground pixels, indicating a missing or failed \seg; (2) {full-image mask detection} (\numallwhitesegs masks): masks where the entire image is labeled as lesion; (3) {disconnected region detection} (0 masks): masks containing multiple disconnected foreground components, which may indicate annotation errors; (4) {border-touching detection} (\numsegstouchingborder masks): masks where the \seg extends to the image boundary.
+The results of all quality checks are recorded in the \texttt{IMAplusplus\_seg\_metadata\_qa\_results.csv} file included in the GitHub repository~\cite{imappcode}, enabling users to filter masks according to their own quality requirements.
 Of these checks, only empty masks \ie masks that do not have any object (lesion) pixels, affect the utility, and therefore we remove these masks from our dataset.

 Similarly, we checked for images with missing metadata and found \numimgswithoutmetadata images to not have any associated metadata.
 For \newdatasetname to be truly useful as a multimodal dataset, all images contained therein should have metadata (Table~\ref{tab:image-metadata}).
 Therefore, we remove these images, and finally, we are left with \numimgs images that have between 2 and 5 \segs per image, resulting in \numsegstotal \seg masks in total.